Master of Science in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 Experience a private school education at an affordable price

 At the University of Mount Saint Vincent, we are committed to providing a high-quality education for less than you would expect.
-Tuition for the M.S. in Adolescent Education and Special Education (Dual certificate 7-12) is affordable and can easily fit into your budget.
+Tuition for this M.S in education online is affordable and can easily fit into your budget.

 Tuition Breakdown: